rwblokzijl/Msc-thesis-EuroToken/thesis.md

 existing chat app PeerChat.
 PeerChat allows users to add each other as contacts and then uses IPv8 to send public key addressed messages.
 Instead of reinventing the wheel we added EuroToken payments to PeerChat.
-This mirrors payment apps like the chineese WeChat Pay and the norwegian Vipps.
+This mirrors payment apps like the Chinese WeChat Pay and the Norwegian Vipps.
 We believe this method of payment in the most natural for users.

 \begin{figure}[htp]